CESM-Development/data-publishing/README.md

 ### Create variable lists for components
 1. Edit `ext_comp_freq_vars.sh` for filepath, base dataset ID, and frequency matching string
-2. Run `create_vars.sh`.
+2. Run `create_vars.sh` for each of the frequencies.
 This will generate files named `levars_*` containing all of the variables for each component/frequency pair.
 If the file includes additional filepaths, check that your configuration filepaths are correct.

 ### Create mapfiles
 1. Make a new directory within your configuration directory called `mapfiles`.